udede/ydd-progress-button/README.md

 * [Francesco Lisandro](https://www.linkedin.com/in/francescolisandro/)

 ### Credits
 This angular component is liberally inspired to [Progress Button Styles](https://tympanus.net/Development/ProgressButtonStyles/) of Mary Lou.
-Icons are by IcoMoon and the icon font was created with the [IcoMoon app](http://icomoon.io/app/).

 ## License
 This project is licensed under the terms of the MIT license.